-To create the string to sign, concatenate the algorithm, date, credential scope, and the digest of the canonical request to construct the string to sign, as shown in the following pseudocode:
+To create the string to sign, concatenate the algorithm, date and time, credential scope, and digest of the canonical request, as shown in the following pseudocode:

 Structure of string to sign

-As an example, let's construct the string to sign by using the same sample request from Task 1: Create A Canonical Request:
+The following example shows how to construct the string to sign with the same request from Task 1: Create A Canonical Request.

 The date must be in the

-YYYYMMDD format.
-Note that the date does not include
+YYYYMMDDformat.
+Note that the date does not include a time value.

 Verify that the region you specify is the region that you are sending the request to.
 See AWS Regions and Endpoints.

 Append the hash of the canonical request that you created in Task 1: Create a Canonical Request for Signature Version 4.
 This value is not followed by a newline character.
 The hashed canonical request must be lowercase base-16 encoded, as defined by Section 8 of RFC 4648.Copy

 The following string to sign is a request to IAM on August 30, 2015.

 Example string to sign